 - Identify or list the opportunities and threats – this may well have been identified from a PESTLE analysis previously.

 - Establish priorities – from your mission, vision and values work.

 There are a number of advantages and disadvantages of using the SWOT approach to analysis.

 - It's a simple four box framework.

 - It facilitates an understanding of the strengths and weaknesses of the organisation.

 - It encourages the development of strategic thinking.

-- It enables a management team to focus on strengths and build opportunities.
+- It enables senior managers to focus on strengths and build opportunities.

 - It can enable an organisation to anticipate future business threats and take action to avoid or minimise their impact.